 Terra Nova gives us the Nykoraptors, a fictional breed of dromaeosaurid said to have 3 rows of incisors.
-And they have feathers, if you look at them closely (they obviously don't have enough if it takes effort to see them).
+And they have feathers, if you look at them closely.

 Raptor Red, a novel by paleontologist Bob Bakker, is told from the POV of a female Utahraptor.
 Deinonychus and troodonts also show up in the story.
 Speculation aside, the deinonychosaurs are portrayed accurately for their time, but are illustrated without feathers.
 Also, Deinonychus and Utahraptor weren't actually contemporaneous, though both lived in North America in the Early Cretaceous.

 The protagonist of Anonymous Rex, Vincent Rubio, actually is a velociraptor (and a Private Detective in modern Los Angeles).
 He describes his hide as green and scaly, claiming that his species allegedly having had feathers, and in fact the entire K-T extinction, are part of an elaborate hoax designed to keep humans in the dark about the continuing survival of the dinosaurs.
 (He also mentions his external ears and the very lizardy Healing Factor of a group of ornithomimids, so... yeah.)
 For the most part, he acts human, but can jump and fight like a true dino if there's a need for it.